tatsumoto-ren/tatsumoto-ren.github.io/blog/how-should-i-count-my-cards-if-i-make-more-than-one-card-per-note.md

 Therefore,
 to count your "known words,"
 just count the number of unique notes you have.
+Still,
-How much media you understand matters more than how many cards you have mined, since you can mine a lot but immerse very little.
+how much media you understand matters more than how many cards you have mined because you can mine a lot but immerse very little, or vice versa.

 Personally,
 I wouldn't make both listening and reading cards for the same sentence.